vancepope/profile/README.md

     <summary>Details</summary>
     <br />

-    ### <strong>TL;DR</strong>:
-    - Application uses classes to initialize several aspects of the game to present to the user.
+    ### <strong>TL;DR</strong>: <small>Application uses classes to initialize several aspects of the game to present to the user.
 Upon the result of the game, the user is asked to play again if they choose.
-Test methods were written to provide coverage to limit defects.
+Test methods were written to provide coverage to limit defects.</small>

     - Classes
         - Card